 We charge a monthly subscription for our service.
 This includes access to hundreds of Nanny Profiles, ranked in order of geographical closeness to you.
 Use our filter system to refine your search according to your own specific needs.
 Bookmark Nannies as you search and use our secure online email message system to make initial contact.

 All our nannies have been interviewed personally, supplied essential documents such as ID and proof of address and have confirmed their eligibility to work in the UK.
-They all have enhanced DBS certificates either on file or pending – we process applications for anyone who does not have a current enhanced certificate via the facilitating agency Civil and Corporate with whom we are registered.
+They all have enhanced DBS certificates either on file or pending – we process applications for anyone who does not have a current enhanced certificate via the facilitating organisation Civil and Corporate with whom we are registered.

 We’ve also distilled all our experience, knowledge and advice into helpful guides on every aspect of your After School Nanny search, recruitment and employment and we’re partnered with experts like Nannytax, Morton Michel and Babyem to give you access to the best financial, legal and training support and products – often at discounted prices.
+We also offer a free phone consultation to all subscribed members.

 You can also enjoy regular blog articles on everything from childcare policy changes to the latest holiday activities and after school meal planners.
 You can cancel your subscription at any time but we recommend you stay with us for at least a month – you’ve paid for it!